newsnerdery/newsnerdery/meta/governance.md

 The core moderators, along with the lead, maintain standards and documentation of the following organizational aspects:

-- New member process
+* New member process
-- New channel process
+* New channel process
-- Responsibilities of moderators and lead
+* Responsibilities of moderators and lead
-- Community standards and code of conduct
+* Community standards and code of conduct
-- News Nerdery content & programming
+* News Nerdery content and programming

 ### Channel Moderators